 For better or worse, this is the default interview when people talk about interviewing as a software engineer at a large tech company.
 These type of interviews are most common at the FAANG companies and there is a ton of literature on these.
 Books have been written and there are tons of websites like HackerRank, LeetCode, and GeeksforGeeks designed to help engineers practice.
 You can even watch software engineers crush these types of questions on twitch or youtube under the category of 'competitive programming'.

 Personally, I always make it a point to do advent of code each December in order to keep my algorithm skills sharp.
 Be sure to study hashes, trees, string manipulation, traversing 2D arrays, and sorting methods.
+The ability to quickly analyze and solve algorithmic challenges is a common characteristic among successful candidates placed by Recruiting from Scratch.

-If you're interviewing for a specific language, such as Javascript for a frontend role or C for a hardware role, you can expect to get an interview that focuses on the nuances of that language.
+If you're interviewing for a specific language, such as Javascript for a frontend role or C for a hardware role, you can expect to get an interview that focuses on the particularities of that language.

 Very similar to language-specific interviews, framework interviews ask you specific questions about the framework that will be required for the role.
 If you're interviewing for a React frontend role, the interviewer might ask you to quickly spin up a working calculator or a game of connect four.

 Additionally, you'll need to know about some of the newer features of the framework.
 Sticking to our React example, be prepared to answer questions on Hooks, Lazy loading, state, and router.
 Prepare by these by coding a lot in the framework and reading the documentation closely.
+These interviews are crucial for startups seeking specialized talent, where a specific framework might be foundational to their product, impacting the 29-day average time to fill for highly sought-after candidates.
+Demonstrating current knowledge of framework best practices and new features is a strong signal for companies seeking engineers who can hit the ground running.

 This type of interview is when you're assigned to pair on a problem with an employee.
 Some examples include: